 How Do You React to Obsessive Thoughts and Behaviors?

 On the other hand, those with OCPD believe their actions have a purpose or goal.
-In fact, people with OCPD may so convinced their symptoms bring them success that they avoid treatment.
+In fact, people with OCPD may be so convinced their symptoms bring them success that they avoid treatment.
 This is especially true for individuals who are extremely dedicated to their jobs. ¹⁰

 How Often Do You Experience Symptoms?

-Are Your Symptoms Obsessions/Compulsions or Personality Based?
+Are Your Symptoms Obsessions/Compulsions or Personality-Based?

 The key difference with OCPD is symptoms tend to be part of a personality trait rather than ungovernable thoughts and behaviors.
-As mentioned, your symptoms are likely to be more consistent and you may even find they’re directly correlated with your success.
+As mentioned, your symptoms are likely to be more consistent and you may even find them directly correlated with your success.

 OCPD Treatment: What to Look For?